johnlobster/create-react-app/docusaurus/docs/adding-custom-environment-variables.md

 > Note: this feature is available with `react-scripts@0.2.3` and higher.

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
-By default you will have `NODE_ENV` and `PUBLIC_URL` defined for you, and any other environment variables starting with `REACT_APP_`.
+By default you will have `NODE_ENV` and `PUBLIC_URL` defined for you, and your environment variables that start with `REACT_APP_`.

 ## Key information for using environment variables

 Environment variables are embedded into the code during build, which has a number of consequences
 - All environment variables are visible in the client web page and **cannot** store secret information
-- All `CREATE_REACT_APP_` variables must be defined in **all** build versions to prevent javascript errors being created by webpage Javascript.
+- All `REACT_APP_` variables must be defined in **all** build versions to prevent javascript errors being created by webpage Javascript.
 Build versions would include dev/start, test, build and any configurations specific to your app
 - By default **`.env` file is checked in** by Create React App.
 It is not included in the default `.gitignore`.
 This runs contrary to the common practice NOT to check in `.env`
-- The build flow will optimize the build bundle size by removing code that would never be run, based on the values of `NODE_ENV` and any `CREATE_REACT_APP_` variables.
+- The build flow will optimize the build bundle size by removing code that would never be run, based on the values of `NODE_ENV` and any `REACT_APP_` variables.
 This is analogous to `#IFDEF` in the C preprocessor and is often called Tree shaking.
 The application Javascript is not executed, but it is parsed to find these places where code can be eliminated
-- Custom variables can be referenced in code using `process.env.CREATE_REACT_APP_`. `NODE_ENV` can also be referenced as `process.env.NODE_ENV`, and the value of `NODE_ENV` cannot be changed
+- Custom variables can be referenced in code using `process.env.REACT_APP_`. `NODE_ENV` can also be referenced as `process.env.NODE_ENV`, and the value of `NODE_ENV` cannot be changed
 - Custom variables can also be referenced in HTML, the syntax is different. `PUBLIC_URL` is used in the default Create React App setup